-3.1.6.
-Other port (A3)
+3.1.5 Other port (data set A3)

-For ports other than main ports, summary totals of tonnes of cargo and number of passengers handled inwards and outwards are required.
+For statistical ports other than main ports, summary totals of tonnes of cargo and number of passengers handled inwards and outwards are required.
 Such ports may report at the same level of detail and frequency as main ports on a voluntary basis.